Cadre system of the Chinese Communist Party: Reform era cadres

+Zhao Ziyang visiting the German Democratic Republic after his election as General Secretary of the Chinese Communist Party in 1987.

 Following the death of Mao Zedong and the sidelining of Hua Guofeng, China began to embark upon a series of systemic economic reforms under Deng Xiaoping.
 By 1980, efforts began to re-institutionalize the cadre system after the discord of the Cultural Revolution, so that the CCP would be able to effectively carry out the modernization of China.
 These efforts particularly focused on a strengthened ideological education of cadres to reinforce understanding of their own role in the mass line connecting the people and the CCP.

 That year, Deng called for a rejuvenation of the system via promotion of "revolutionary, younger, more educated, and more technically specialized" cadre.
-Subsequent regulations included establishing a cadre retirement system, age limits for leading cadres, and new recruitment and promotion rules.
+These priorities were described as the "Four Cadre Transformations" and resulted in promotions of engineers and intellectuals to official positions.
+Regulations following the Four Cadre Transformations included establishing a cadre retirement system, age limits for leading cadres, and new recruitment and promotion rules.
 The CCP also implemented the "third echelon" policy.
 The policy sought to promote a total of 135,000 younger officials at all levels to prepare for the retirement for the impending retirement of older leaders in 1985.

 In August 1984, the system was reformed to decentralize authority, in part, because the Central Organization Department was unable to keep up with the nearly 13,000 positions it was nominally in charge of.
 These reforms drastically reduced the number of positions on the central nomenklatura, transferring their management to provincial authorities.
 In turn, these positions were further devolved to lower authorities.
 The total number of cadre positions—estimated at over 8.1 million in 1982 (cf. 6,932,000 in 2007 per Li 2007)—stayed the same, but overall control by local authorities increased.